Padeswood and Buckley Golf Club History. Founded 1933

-The first records we have of a golf club at Padeswood is the 1912 OS map which shows Mold Golf Club occupying the land on the right of Station Lane.
-It remained until 1922 when the members moved to Pantymwyn.
-Some documentation however suggests that the Mold club was at Padeswood as early as 1909 although no actual records have been found.
+The first record we have of a golf club at Padeswood is on the 1912 OS map which shows Mold Golf Club occupying the land on the right of Station Lane.
+The course remained until 1922 when the members moved to Pantymwyn.
+Some documentation, however, suggests that the Mold club was at Padeswood as early as 1909 although no actual records have been found.

 The Padeswood course was left derelict until 1932 when Arthur Joseph, holidaying in the area, spotted an ideal prospect and decided that he could make the land into a good golf course.